bwagner2-git/bwagner2-git.github.io/lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XALgurxx6d4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Part 4: Loudest Frequency
 For this part of the lab I uploaded example code.
-This code used the pulse density microphone on the Artemis board to print out values representing the loudest frequenct present in real-time.
+This code used the pulse density microphone on the Artemis board to print out values representing the loudest frequency present in real-time.
 It utilized an FFT to accomplish this.
 In the example below, I whistle towards the board and the values, which are being printed on the serial monitor, change significantly.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zzwfq-nGOgk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>